adamsilver/adamsilver.io-jekyll/_pages/presskit.md

 ## First person short description

-I'm Adam Silver.
-I love to design simple, human and inclusive websites that solve real problems.
-I also wrote a little book called MaintainableCSS.
+I'm Adam Silver and I design simple, human and inclusive digital services.
+I wrote a little book called MaintainableCSS.
 Follow me on Twitter.

+## First person long description

+I'm Adam Silver and I design simple, human and inclusive digital services.
+I've worked in London, UK for several well known companies including Tesco, Just Eat, The Financial Times and The Department for Work and Pensions.
+I also share things about all this stuff in my newsletter&mdash;sign up now.

 ## Third person short description

-Adam Silver designs simple, human and inclusive websites that solve real problems.
+Adam Silver designs simple, human and inclusive digital services.
 He also wrote a little book called MaintainableCSS.
 Follow him on Twitter.

 ## Third person long description

-Adam Silver designs simple, human and inclusive websites that solve real problems.
-Based in London, UK, he's worked on projects for several well known companies such as Tesco, Just Eat, The Financial Times and the Department for Work and Pensions.
-He also runs a monthly newsletter about user experience design.
-Sign up so that you can avoid all his past mistakes.
+Adam Silver designs simple, human and inclusive digital services.
+Based in London, UK, he's worked on projects for several well known companies such as Tesco, Just Eat, The Financial Times and The Department for Work and Pensions.
+He also shares things about all this stuff in his newsletter&mdash;sign up now.

 ## Photo